-Drinking alcohol can lead to depressive symptoms such as sadness, hopelessness, and lethargy because alcohol is a depressant.
-Therefore, it depresses an individual’s nervous system.
-The majority of individuals who struggle with severe depression turn to substance abuse often as an attempt to shield away any painful thoughts or receive relief from depression.
+Drinking alcohol can lead to depressive symptoms such as sadness, hopelessness, and lethargy because alcohol is a depressant, meaning it “depresses” the nervous system.

 This is a milder form of depression.
-Individuals with dysthymia struggle from a continual “gloomy mood” that can persist for over 1 to 2 years.
-Individuals who engage in substance abuse and depression do so because substance abuse can mask many of the negative emotions that come from dysthymia—but only temporarily.
+People with dysthymia struggle from a continual “gloomy mood” that can persist for one or two years.
+Drinking or using drugs allows people to mask the negative emotions that come from dysthymia—but only temporarily.
 Because dysthymia is considered a chronic condition, it may lead to major depression.

 One of the most common types of depression is major depression.
-It roughly affects about 7% of the nation’s population at any certain time.
-The main symptoms of this type of depression that typically lasts for more than two weeks are the following:
+It affects about 7% of the nation’s population at any certain time.
+The main symptoms of this type of depression that typically lasts for more than two weeks are: